-Defending champion PSG headed to Stade de Gerland knowing a win would see the club leapfrog Lyon at the summit of the French top flight.
+Defending champions PSG headed to Stade de Gerland knowing a win would see them leapfrog Lyon at the summit of the French top flight.

 But Laurent Blanc's men appeared destined for defeat after Clinton N'Jie put Lyon ahead just after the half-hour mark - the Cameroon international opened the scoring with a powerful low finish.

-PSG was continually thwarted by a string of fine saves from Lyon goalkeeper Anthony Lopes, who was eventually beaten from 12 yards by Ibrahimovic.
+PSG were continually thwarted by a string of fine saves from Lyon goalkeeper Anthony Lopes, who was eventually beaten from 12 yards by Ibrahimovic.

 After seeing the Portuguese creep off his line to keep out his first effort, Ibrahimovic dispatched the to keep the capital club within two points of Hubert Fournier's side.

 PSG looked to have taken the lead in the seventh minute, when Ibrahimovic latched on to a long ball from Thiago Silva and powered home, but the Sweden international was denied by the offside flag.

 Corentin Tolisso was then unfortunate not to open the scoring at the other end as he struck the left-hand post with a fierce long-range drive, and PSG were denied again moments later - this time by the brilliance of Lyon goalkeeper Lopes.